 The Story of the SS Duke of Sparta Wreck

-Divers knew about a wreck of a cargo ship close to Ambon City without knowing her name.
-In October 2009 divers penetrated the wreck and recovered a plate on one of the boilers.
+Divers Andreas de Beer and Marcel Hagendijk knew about a wreck of a cargo ship close to Ambon City without knowing her name.
+In October 2009 they penetrated the wreck and recovered a plate on one of the boilers.
 This led them to discover that the shipwreck is the SS Duke of Sparta.
 It was a cargo ship built in 1940 by William Gray & Company at West Hartlepool on Tees-side in the United Kingdom.
 The Duke of Sparta was built for Trent Maritime Co Ltd but was sold to Grimaldi Brothers of Naples, Italy in 1951.

 Her new owners renamed the ship SS Aquila.
 The position of the Aquila’s final resting place had been unknown up until the point when the divers identified the Duke of Sparta!
 In April 1958 the Aquila anchored off Ambon City when a Douglas B-26 Invader bomber bombed and damaged her.
 The aircraft was operated by the CIA and was painted black with no markings.
 The attack was part of a covert operation to support right-wing Permesta rebels in North Sulawesi.
 They wanted to destabilise the government and President Sukarno.